hashicorp/terraform-provider-azuread/docs/resources/application_password.md

 * `key_id` - (Optional) A GUID used to uniquely identify this Password.
 If not specified a GUID will be created.
 Changing this field forces a new resource to be created.
 * `start_date` - (Optional) The Start Date which the Password is valid from, formatted as a RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
 If this isn't specified, the current date is used.
 Changing this field forces a new resource to be created.
 * `value` - (Required) The Password for this Application.

+~> In version 2.0 of the provider, the `value` property will become read-only.
+For more information, see the [Upgrade Guide for v2.0](../guides/microsoft-graph.html).

 ## Attributes Reference